drfloob/_tree/README.md

 ## API for a _Tree Object

-## `_tree.inflate(Object [, Defaults [, Method]])`
+## `_tree.inflate(Object [, Method [, Defaults]])`

-Parses an arbitrary object into a _tree data structure.
-If you supply Defaults, they will be used in all subsequent tree function for this tree.
-Optionally, you can also include a custom inflate method that accepts your object and returns a _tree data structure.
+Parses an arbitrary object into a `_tree` data structure.
+If you supply a Defaults object -- format shown above -- they will supply the default methods in all tree functions for this tree.

+If you need more control over the parsing of your object, you can supply a custom inflate method that accepts your object and returns a `_tree` data structure.

 Builtin inflate methods: